JDaniel26-Bory/holbertonschool-shell/permissions/README.md

 12 More directories , command mkdir -m permissions name directory, Create a script that creates a directory called my_dir with permissions 751 in the working directory.

+13 Change group, command Write a script that changes the group owner to school for the file hello.
+The file hello will be in the working directory

+14 Owner and group, Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.